 Do you need to hire a creative mind or can you and your current employees learn to be creative?

 The days of a good product or service succeeding by itself have passed.
 Businesses need creativity in every aspect from start to sell.
-Sparking the question: How can you improve your business’ creativity?
+Sparking the question: How can your business its improve creativity?

 Do you need to hire a creative mind or can you and your current employees learn to be creative?
 This question is highly debated.
-However, no matter the answer, you will improve your own and employees’ creativity more if you BELIEVE you can.
+However, no matter the answer, you will improve creativity in both yourself and in your employees if you BELIEVE you can.

 Growth and Fixed Mindsets

 Carol Dweck’s “growth mindset” is exactly that.
-An individual who believes they can develop their talents, including those in creativity: “I’ll try it, my creativity can improve.”
+An individual who believes they can develop their talents, including those in creativity: “I’ll try it, I can improve my creativity.”
 Unlike someone with a predominately fixed mindset, who assumes their DNA determines their abilities: “I can’t do that, I’m not creative.”

 However, these two mindsets are not mutually exclusive.
 As Dweck states, “Everyone is actually a mixture of fixed and growth mindsets… A ‘pure’ growth mindset doesn’t exist,” (Dweck, 2016).
 No matter how prevalent you perceive your growth mindset to be, certain situations trigger you to shut down (The Atlantic).
 When this happens, awareness of the situation can prevent you from falling into your fixed mindset and allowing your growth mindset to reemerge.